mahautsegonzac/berlin_airbnb_data/README.md

 ## Files in Repository

-- NOTEBOOKNAME.ipynb : this Jupyter Notebook contains the code used to prepare and analyse the data.
+- berlin_airbnb_data_analysis.ipynb : this Jupyter Notebook contains the code used to prepare and analyse the data.
 - AirBnbDistrictsMap.html : a Kepler map of Berlin neighbourhoods
 - AirBnbRatingsMap.html : a Kepler map of appartment ratings in Berlin